 One of the things the children (if I can still call them that given they’re in the last couple of years of school now!) have been asking for on the blog is for me to record the recipes for meals that they enjoy and make with help, but would like to make completely solo whenever they like.

 This means there are going to be a few recipes here under that Basics Series heading that I wouldn’t usually post – involving pre-made components (curry pastes, filled fresh pasta) or that are extremely simple (pasta with tomato sauce, tacos).
-I hasten to add that it’s not that I don’t ever make these sort of meals, I just wouldn’t usually feel that they’re interesting enough for me to record here!
-However I’m thinking that this going to be the sort of list of basic recipes you might give to a young person to leave home with (as both my and Mr GP’s mothers did), so think of it in that vein.
+I hasten to add that it’s not that I don’t ever make these sort of meals, I just wouldn’t usually feel that they’re interesting enough to readers for me to record here!
+However this is probably going to be the sort of list of basic recipes you might give to a young person to leave home with (as both my and Mr GP’s mothers did), so think of it in that vein.

 I am also including optional instructions for making the laksa paste from scratch, as it adds wonderful depth of flavour and can certainly be made ahead, on the weekend for example, making the final dish no more complicated than using a bought paste.
 That’s what I’m hoping I can convince Miss L of anyway!